-There will be minimal modifications to the equipment in the L3 straight section during the first two years of the CesrTA program.
-Depending on the availability of prototype ILC damping ring components, this region can be adapted for tests in realistic ILC damping ring conditions during the third and fourth years of the program.
+Minimal modifications to the equipment in the L3 straight is required for the CesrTA program.
+Depending on the availability of prototype ILC damping ring components, and the availability of additional funds, this region can be adapted for tests in realistic ILC damping ring conditions.